hotosm/underpass/README.md

 `./underpass -t $(date -v -2d +%Y-%m-%dT%H:%M:%S)`

-A a process will start downloading and processing OSM data until lastest data is reached, and then it will continue updating data every minute.
+A process will start downloading and processing OSM data until lastest data is reached, and then it will continue updating data every minute.

 ## Using the data